robdevops/finbot/README.md

 ### Earnings reminders
 ![earnings message in Slack](img/earnings.png?raw=true "Earnings message in Slack")

 `earnings.py` sends upcoming earnings date alerts.
 The data is sourced from Finviz (US) and Yahoo!
 Finance.
-Events more than `future_days` into the future will be ignored.
+Events more than `future_days` into the future will be ignored. **Explanation:** when a company releases its quarterly earnings report, the stock may experience a signficant price movement, depending on whether it beat or missed market expectations.
+You may wish to hold off buying a stock until after its earnings report, unless you think the stock will beat market expectations.
 ```
 future_days = 7
 ```